JovanXin/userpassgen/README.md

-# Userpassgen
-## Userpassgen generates a username and password based on name and age.
+# Userpassgen - generates a username and password based on name and age.
 ### IN DEVELOPMENT